delolo/node-server-starter/README.md

-# Setting up a fake HTTP server using the Node packages Express and Faker
+# How to set up a fake HTTP server using Express and Faker

-This is a starter project for serving random fake JSON data locally.
+This is a starter project for serving random fake JSON data on your machine.
 It's taken from [this Egghead.io tutorial][tutorial].

 ## Prerequisites